On resolution of 1-dimensional foliations on 3-manifolds: On persistent nilpotent singularities

 \begin{rem} {\rm Note that Condition~($\imath$) implies Condition~($\imath \imath$) if the blow-up is centered at the nilpotent singular point in question.
 In the case of blow-ups centered at smooth curves, however, it is possible to have a strictly smaller multiplicity, cf. the proof of Lemma~\ref{furthersimplification-2}.} \end{rem}

-In view of the mentioned Seidenberg's theorem persistent nilpotent singularities do not exist in dimension~$2$.
-In dimension~$3$ however the examples of singularities that cannot be resolved by blow-ups with invariant centers found by Sancho and Sanz correspond to persistent nilpotent singularities.
+In view of Seidenberg's theorem, persistent nilpotent singularities do not exist in dimension~$2$.
+In dimension~$3$, however, the examples of singularities that cannot be resolved by blow-ups with invariant centers found by Sancho and Sanz satisfy the conditions in Definition~\ref{definitionpersistentnilpotent}.
 In fact, Sancho and Sanz have shown that the foliation associated with the vector field

 possesses a strictly formal separatrix $S =S_0$ such that for every sequence of blowing-ups as above, the corresponding sequence of infinitely near singular points consists of nilpotent singularities.
 Furthermore the foliations $\fol_n$ also satisfy ${\rm mult}\, (\fol_n, S_n) =2$ for every $n \in \N$, where $S_n$ stands for the transform of $S$.
 The set of persistent nilpotent singular points is thus non-empty.
 Most of this section will be devoted to the characterization of these persistent singularities and the final result will be summarized by Theorem~\ref{normalformpersistentnilpotent}.
 We begin with the following proposition: